txt/se20/docs/l20abstraction.md

 Historically, abstraction has enabled:

 - millions of useful tools, class libraries
-- the teaching of software engineering
-  - Can introduce many concrete ideas with a smaller number of abstractions;
+- the teaching of software engineering (since it lets us teach  many concrete ideas with a smaller number of abstractions);
 - testing
   - abstracting lots of functionality into
     - a small number of tests